vmware/container-service-extension/docs/cse3_0/CLUSTER_MANAGEMENT.md

 # lists the current running tasks in the organization
 > vcd task list running
 ```
+<a name="cse30_cluster_apply"></a>
+### CSE 3.0 `Cluster apply` command

+1. `vcd cse cluster apply <create_cluster.yaml>` command - Takes a cluster specification file as an input and applies it to a cluster resource.
+The cluster resource will be created if it does not exist.
+    * Command usage examples:
+        ```sh
+        vcd cse cluster apply <resize_cluster.yaml> (applies the specification on the resource specified; the cluster resource will be created if it does not exist). vcd cse cluster apply --sample --tkg (generates the sample specification file for tkg clusters). vcd cse cluster apply --sample --native (generates the sample specification file for native clusters).
+        ```
+    * Sample input specification file
+        ```sh
+        # Short description of various properties used in this sample cluster configuration
+        # kind: The kind of the Kubernetes cluster.
+        #
+        # metadata: This is a required section
+        # metadata.cluster_name: Name of the cluster to be created or resized
+        # metadata.org_name: The name of the Organization in which cluster needs to be created or managed.
+        # metadata.ovdc_name: The name of the Organization Virtual data center in which the cluster need to be created or managed.
+        #
+        # spec: User specification of the desired state of the cluster.
+        # spec.control_plane: An optional sub-section for desired control-plane state of the cluster.
+The properties "sizing_class" and "storage_profile" can be specified only during the cluster creation phase.
+These properties will no longer be modifiable in further update operations like "resize" and "upgrade".
+        # spec.control_plane.count: Number of master node(s).
+Only single master node is supported.
+        # spec.control_plane.sizing_class: The compute sizing policy with which control-plane node needs to be provisioned in a given "ovdc".
+The specified sizing policy is expected to be pre-published to the given ovdc.
+        # spec.control_plane.storage_profile: The storage-profile with which control-plane needs to be provisioned in a given "ovdc".
+The specified storage-profile is expected to be available on the given ovdc.
+        #
+        # spec.k8_distribution: This is a required sub-section.
+        # spec.k8_distribution.template_name: Template name based on guest OS, Kubernetes version, and the Weave software version
+        # spec.k8_distribution.template_revision: revision number
+        #
+        # spec.nfs: Optional sub-section for desired nfs state of the cluster.
+The properties "sizing_class" and "storage_profile" can be specified only during the cluster creation phase.
+These properties will no longer be modifiable in further update operations like "resize" and "upgrade".
+        # spec.nfs.count: Nfs nodes can only be scaled-up; they cannot be scaled-down.
+Default value is 0.
+        # spec.nfs.sizing_class: The compute sizing policy with which nfs node needs to be provisioned in a given "ovdc".
+The specified sizing policy is expected to be pre-published to the given ovdc.
+        # spec.nfs.storage_profile: The storage-profile with which nfs needs to be provisioned in a given "ovdc".
+The specified storage-profile is expected to be available on the given ovdc.
+        #
+        # spec.settings: This is a required sub-section
+        # spec.settings.network: This value is mandatory.
+Name of the Organization's virtual data center network
+        # spec.settings.rollback_on_failure: Optional value that is true by default.
+On any cluster operation failure, if the value is set to true, affected node VMs will be automatically deleted.
+        # spec.settings.ssh_key: Optional ssh key that users can use to log into the node VMs without explicitly providing passwords.
+        #
+        # spec.workers: Optional sub-section for the desired worker state of the cluster.
+The properties "sizing_class" and "storage_profile" can be specified only during the cluster creation phase.
+These properties will no longer be modifiable in further update operations like "resize" and "upgrade".
+Non uniform worker nodes in the clusters is not yet supported.
+        # spec.workers.count: number of worker nodes (default value:1) Worker nodes can be scaled up and down.
+        # spec.workers.sizing_class: The compute sizing policy with which worker nodes need to be provisioned in a given "ovdc".
+The specified sizing policy is expected to be pre-published to the given ovdc.
+        # spec.workers.storage_profile: The storage-profile with which worker nodes need to be provisioned in a given "ovdc".
+The specified storage-profile is expected to be available on the given ovdc.
+        #
+        # status: Current state of the cluster in the server.
+This is not a required section for any of the operations.

+        api_version: ''
+        kind: native
+        metadata:
+          cluster_name: cluster_name
+          org_name: organization_name
+          ovdc_name: org_virtual_datacenter_name
+        spec:
+          control_plane:
+            count: 1
+            sizing_class: Large_sizing_policy_name
+            storage_profile: Gold_storage_profile_name
+          k8_distribution:
+            template_name: ubuntu-16.04_k8-1.17_weave-2.6.0
+            template_revision: 2
+          nfs:
+            count: 1
+            sizing_class: Large_sizing_policy_name
+            storage_profile: Platinum_storage_profile_name
+          settings:
+            network: ovdc_network_name
+            rollback_on_failure: true
+            ssh_key: null
+          workers:
+            count: 2
+            sizing_class: Medium_sizing_policy_name
+            storage_profile: Silver_storage_profile
+        status:
+          cni: null
+          docker_version: null
+          kubernetes: null
+          nodes: null
+          os: null
+          phase: null
+          task_href: null
+        ```

 <a name="k8s_upgrade"></a>
 ## Upgrading software installed on Kubernetes clusters
 Kubernetes is a fast paced piece of software, which gets a new minor release